lasseufpa/robust-ndt/README.md

 │       ├── jitter_database -> directory with database with jitter as the target metric
 │       ├── misc -> directory with plot scripts
-│       └── results -> directory with NDT operation across different realizations ├── physical_twin -> directory with all scripts to generate traffin in the physical twin │   └── topologies -> directory with different transport network topologies in GML format └── data_management -> directory with different scripts to process raw data and transform into tensorflow-like datasets
+│       └── results -> directory with NDT operation across different realizations └── physical_twin -> directory with all scripts to generate traffin in the physical twin │   └── topologies -> directory with different transport network topologies in GML format

 ```

 ## :writing_hand: Getting started